RhysLewsley/the_bookshelf/README.md

 -   **Author**: Harper Lee
 -   **Genre**: Classic Literature
--   **Description**: A powerful exploration of racial injustice and moral growth in the 1930s Deep South
+-   **Description**: A powerful exploration of racial injustice and moral growth in the 1930s

 ## 📱 Responsive Design